U.S. Department of State, What It Does, How It Affects the Economy

 The State Department reduces the economic volatility associated with terrorism.
 It promotes economic stability within other countries throughout the world.
 That makes it easier for U.S. companies to do business overseas.

 If you plan to travel outside of the United States, the State Department will issue you a passport.
 It provides assistance for travelers, such as tips for traveling abroad, country briefings, and travel warnings.
 You should register with the U.S. Embassy of the country you are visiting.
-If there is an emergency, the Embassy will contact you and assist in leaving.
+If there is an emergency, the Embassy will contact and assist you in leaving.
 If you are a foreigner wishing to visit the United States, you need to apply for a visa for short stays.